-MICHAEL MOORE HOLDS UP A MIRROR….I’m beginning to think that the real value of Fahrenheit 9/11 is that it serves as a pointedly political Rorschach test: you see in it primarily a reflection of yourself.
+MICHAEL MOORE HOLDS UP A MIRROR….I’m beginning to think that the real value of Fahrenheit 9/11 is that it serves as a pointedly political Rorschach test:

 For example, here is Randy Barnett at the Volokh Conspiracy: